evo777/hackerrank/README.md

-# hackerrank
+# Hacker Rank

-This repository has all the problems solved on Hacker Rank.
+This repository has all the Hacker Rank problems that I have solved so far.
+I will be solving the problems in JavaScript.